VncntDzn/vncntdzn/README.md

 # Hello World 🌎!
 I'm Vincent 👋

-As of 2021, my techstack: React, Firebase.
+As of 2021, my techstack: React, Typescript and Firebase.

- - I built several projects React and Firebase.
+ - I built several projects React, Typescript and Firebase.

 ## 📫 How to reach me: workvpdizon@gmail.com
 <!--